 You're going through menopause.

-According to a 2013 study, about 1% of the population under the age of 40 goes through premature menopause, and although it's rare, menopause can definitely contribute to vaginal dryness.
+According to the Australian Menopause Society, 8 in 100 women go through premature menopause, and although it's rare, menopause can definitely contribute to vaginal dryness.
 During menopause, a person's estrogen and progesterone levels drop, which can decrease the vagina's moisture and elasticity, according to the Mayo Clinic.

 How to help: Similar to breastfeeding people, using silicone-based vaginal moisturizers and lubricants, or a local vaginal estrogen treatment may help people with menopause, according to the Mayo Clinic.